petermr/docanalysis/README.md

             labels_to_get: SpaCy recognizes Named-Entites and labels them.
 You can choose for lables you are interested by providing it as a list.
 For all available labels, check out the Tools Used section.
 ```
 ## How to run?
-We have created `demo.py` where you can run the package.
+We have created `demo.py`  in the `examples` folder where you can run the package.

 ```
 import os